 For my money, while all the aforementioned teams are capable of a place on the podium, there are three outfits that will be vying for its top step.
 My favourite going into the race are Thought Sports.
 Winners of the national title in 2018 including victories in thee of the four races they entered, Thought Sports have yet to race an A1 race in 2019.
 This is mostly a result of their focus on representing Australia with their free ticket to GODZone in March where they finished fourth place.
 To put it in context, this result I believe is the second best placing of an all international team at GODZone in its eight year history.
 As mentioned, Damon and Kathryn are among the most successful GeoQuest athletes, with Damon sporting the amazing record of having raced every GeoQuest in its 17 year history since the race started in 2002.
 Team captain Rob is the most successful Australian adventure racer on the international scene.
 The team might not start as fast at the front of the pack but have a knack of being the first across the finish line.
 It will be interesting to see if Thought Sports can secure a win at GeoQuest, whether they can build on this towards another national title.
 With a commitment to race Eco Challenge in September, and Rob on course setting duties for the last race in the series (Wildside), they will be stretched towards the back end of the season.
 However, the team has shown they can win without Rob and I know the lure of a free GODZone entry in New Zealand’s north island in 2020 will be on back of their minds.

 Next in the list of the real contenders are the Alpine Avengers.
-While a relatively new combination of competitors, the Avengers sport a depth of talent and experience.
-Captained by former Australian multisport champion and two time Geo winner Jarad Kohlar, the team sports a paddling pedigree that can probably only be matched by Guy Andrews’ Tiger Play Outside team.
+While a relatively new combination of competitors, the Avengers sport a depth of talent and experience including former Australian multisport champion and two time Geo winner Jarad Kohlar.
+The team sports a paddling pedigree that can probably only be matched by Guy Andrews’ Tiger Play Outside team.
 Racing with the Alpine Avengers is co-navigtor Dave Schloss.
 Sloshy has the incredible statistic of having never lost an A1 race including wins on three different teams – the Avengers, Thought Sports and Thunderbolt – and in all three Adventure1 seasons so far.
 After their win at Alpine Quest, a subsequent win at GeoQuest would put them in a very strong position for the national title in 2019.

 My third pick for the outright win at GeoQuest are the recent Raid 100 winners Wild Earth Tiger Adventure.
 Led by AR veteran Gary Sutherland, the team had a strong start to the 2018 A1 series with a win at X-marathon, which was eventually derailed by a broken collar bone at GeoQuest and then a case of appendicitis at Hells Bells.
 Gary did go on to win Wildside with team Rogue in 2018 and has opened the account in 2019 with a commanding victory at the toughest Adventure1 race this year, the recent Raid 100.
 Although racing with a different line up to that of the Raid 100, Gary is rejoined with familiar team mates for GeoQuest and I know that this team has plenty of fight in them to try and grab the lead early and hold it all the way to the line.
 As with the Avengers, a backup win at GeoQuest puts the Wild Earth team in a strong position for the 2019 national title.